TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 ### Keycloak

 For creating a customer account or for registration on our website, you can use the Keycloak service.
-We use Keycloak as a self-hosted single sign-on service.
+We use Keycloak as a self-hosted single sign-on procedure.
 All data is processed exclusively on our servers.
 These actions are taken on the basis of Art.
 6 Sect.
 1 lit. f GDPR.

 ## 9. E-commerce and payment service providers